NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 The Meep Python Library
 -----------------------

 Meep simulations are Python scripts which involve specifying the device geometry, materials, current sources, monitor fields, and everything else necessary to set up a calculation.
 A Python script provides the flexibility to customize the simulation for practically any application particularly those involving parameter sweeps and optimization.
-Python libraries such as [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), and [matplotlib](https://matplotlib.org/) can be used to augment the simulation functionality which will also be demonstrated.
-Much of the low-level functionality of the Python interface has been abstracted which means that you don't need to be an experienced programmer to set up simulations.
-Reasonable defaults are available.
+Python libraries such as [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), and [matplotlib](https://matplotlib.org/) can be used to augment the simulation functionality and will also be demonstrated.
+Much of the functionality of the low-level C++ interface has been abstracted in Python which means that you don't need to be an experienced programmer to set up simulations.
+Reasonable defaults are available where necessary.

 Executing Meep programs is normally done at the Unix command line as follows: